adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 ## New Boards Supported by CircuitPython

-The number of microcontrollers and Single Board  Computers (SBC) grows every week.
+The number of supported microcontrollers and Single Board Computers (SBC) grows every week.
 This section outlines which boards have been added to [CircuitPython.org](https://circuitpython.org/).

 This week we had X new boards added!